BorislavN/angular-project/README.md

 ## 1.About the project.
 This is my project for the Angular November 2020 course at SoftUni.
-It represents a car e-market.
+It represents a simple car E-Market.

 ## 2.About the backend.
-It's written on javascript using express, mongoDB and Mongoose,
+It's written on javascript using Express, MongoDB and Mongoose,
 Formidable - for FormData parsing, Cloudinary for file upload.
 Incoming data is validated with express-validator.
 I'm using JWT tokens for authentication.